nysenate/NYSenate.gov-Website-D9/README.md

 *	This runs composer install.
 As this is the first time being run, it is a composer update and calculates all dependencies.
 * The domain is shown in the output of ddev start,  It is also available via ddev describe.
 * This command ensures the config/config.yml is in place and has the domain set.
-- Before the first time you run the build script, proceed to the next section: "Rename & configure sample 'mis_profile' install profile".
+- For continued project development, proceed to the next section: "Rename & configure sample 'mis_profile' install profile".

 ## 1a.
 (Alternate) Setting up a local [Vagrant](http://vagrantup.com) environment